Regulatory framework governing fees of legal professions

 Stage of civil proceedings at which fixed costs must be paid

-For general civil matters, maintenance matters and marital matters, the court fees are paid when the action is brought or the application is filed.
+For general civil matters, maintenance matters and marital matters, the court fees are payable as soon as the action is brought or the application is filed.
 For family matters, they are due at the end of the proceedings.
 Providing nothing else has been agreed, lawyers are remunerated for services rendered on completion of their brief.
 However, they have the statutory right to an advance.

 Fixed costs in criminal proceedings

-In criminal cases, court costs are not levied until the sentence has been handed down.
-The level of the fee is determined by reference to the penalty imposed, and ranges between EUR 120 and EUR 900.
-If no fee agreement has been concluded, the lawyer, whether as defence counsel or as representative of a co-prosecutor, receives fees for particular milestones defined in a framework which the law requires to be drawn up for this purpose in each case.
-The amount of each milestone is prescribed by law for each case.
+In criminal cases, court costs are not levied until the final sentence has been handed down.
+The level of the fee is determined by reference to the penalty imposed, and ranges between EUR 140 and EUR 1 000 at first instance.
+Lawyers with whom no fee has been agreed are entitled, both as defence counsel and as a representative of other interested parties, to charge fees within a set framework.

 Stage of criminal proceedings at which fixed costs must be paid

-The court costs are due after sentencing.
+Court costs are due after final sentencing.
 Providing nothing else has been agreed, lawyers are remunerated for services rendered at the end of their mandate.
 However, they have the statutory right to an advance.

 Fixed costs in constitutional proceedings